Porges/ways-to-play/articles/games/morabaraba.md

 Sotho version of the game is played on a board with a central cross.</figcaption></figure>

-The Sotho version of the game is played on a special board where the centre square is also crossed, and the inner diagonals are missing, giving 25 points that can be played on [@IndigenousGamesRuleBook; @MkeleMorabaraba, p.
+The Sotho version of the game is played on a special board or flat stone ([letlapa]{lang="st"})[@BasothoChildren, p.
+35] where the centre square is also crossed, and the inner diagonals are missing, giving 25 points that can be played on [@IndigenousGamesRuleBook; @MkeleMorabaraba, p.
 133].
 This means that there is no possibility of a deadlock after the placement phase.

 Some rulesets (e.g. @BlacUmlabalaba) state that a piece on the central point can only be the middle piece of a mill.
 Other lines of three formed with the central